open-eid/CDOC2/cdoc2-system-docs/docs/02_protocol_and_cryptography_spec/ch03_container_format.md

 Successful processing of the Capsule structure returns a cryptographic key for decrypting the FMK using the method defined as ``FMKEncryptionMethod``.
 See section 6.4 on the details of cryptographic operations.
 The following capsule types have been specified to ensure the support of a variety of encryption methods ([CDOC2 encryption schemes](ch02_encryption_schemes.md)).

-- ``ECCPublicKeyCapsule`` – the recipient is identified by ECC public key ``RecipientPublicKey`` (e.g. the public key of the first ID-card key pair).
+- ``ECCPublicKeyCapsule`` – the Recipient is identified by ECC public key ``RecipientPublicKey`` (e.g. the public key of the first ID-card key pair).
 The KEK is derived using ECDH.
 Used in the [SC.01 encryption method](ch02_encryption_schemes.md#sc01-direct-encryption-scheme-for-recipient-with-ec-keys).
-- ``RSAPublicKeyCapsule`` – the recipient is identified by RSA public key ``RecipientPublicKey``.
+- ``RSAPublicKeyCapsule`` – the Recipient is identified by RSA public key ``RecipientPublicKey``.
 The KEK is derived by decrypting the capsule using the RSA private key.
 Used in the [SC.03 encryption method](ch02_encryption_schemes.md#sc03-capsule-server-scheme-for-recipients-with-ec-keys).
-- ``KeyServerCapsule`` – the recipient is identified by ECC or RSA public key ``RecipientPublicKey``, used by the recipient for authentication on a Capsule Server.
+- ``KeyServerCapsule`` – the Recipient is identified by ECC or RSA public key ``RecipientPublicKey``, used by the Recipient for authentication on a Capsule Server.
 The Capsule Server returns an ``ECCPublicKeyCapsule`` or a ``RSAPublicKeyCapsule`` used as described above.
 Used in the  [SC.02](ch02_encryption_schemes.md#sc02-direct-encryption-scheme-for-recipient-with-rsa-keys) and [SC.04](ch02_encryption_schemes.md#sc04-capsule-server-scheme-for-recipients-with-rsa-keys) encryption methods.
 - ``PBKDF2Capsule`` - used for password-based encryption.
 PBKDF2 stands for Password-Based Key Derivation Function 2, a widely adopted standard defined in RFC 2898.
 It enhances the security of hashed passwords by using salts and by applying many iterations of the hashing process.
 The capsule type is used in the [SC.06 encryption method](ch02_encryption_schemes.md#sc06-direct-encryption-scheme-with-pre-shared-passwords).
-- ``KeySharesCapsule`` - Key Shares capsule type is used for secret sharing of the recipient's key.
+- ``KeySharesCapsule`` - Key Shares capsule type is used for secret sharing of the Recipient's key.
 It only stores the URL or the Shares Server and the share identifier.
 Recipient has to authenticate with the Shares Servers in order to retrieve the Key Shares.
 Used in the [SC.07 encryption method](ch02_encryption_schemes.md#encryption-schemes-with-secret-sharing).
-- ``SymmetricKeyCapsule`` – the recipient is identified by key label ``KeyLabel``.
+- ``SymmetricKeyCapsule`` – the Recipient is identified by key label ``KeyLabel``.
 The KEK is derived using HKDF from a symmetric key provided by the user.
 Used in the [SC.05 encryption method](ch02_encryption_schemes.md#sc05-direct-encryption-scheme-for-recipient-with-pre-shared-symmetric-key).

 ```plantuml
 @startyaml